Nymnion/Forsen/README.md

 ## Description

-Nammers Inc. is has created a website for the Twitch streamer Forsen.
+Nammers Inc. has created a website for the Twitch streamer Forsen.
 The website provides visitors with information about Forsen, his social media accounts, and a way to contact NymN, who is responsible for the creation of the website.
 Additionally, the website features a quiz that tests visitors' knowledge about Forsen.

 ## Design